rangersprotocolcode/go-rangers/README.md

 - export GO111MODULE = on

 # 2 Running from command line
-### 2.1 for new miners
+### 2.1 for new nodes

-if you do not have a miner account, RocketProtocol node will generate a new one.
+if you do not have an account, RocketProtocol node will generate a new one.
 Check rp.ini after running the following command

 #### 2.1.1 connect to testnet
 ```